 Does the iCandy Lime have a large and easy-to-access basket?

-The basket is bigger and much more accessible than the iCandy Strawberry – a feature that I really love.
+The basket is bigger and very accessible – a feature that I really love.

 How does the iCandy Lime Pushchair compare to other buggies?

 Some of the pushchairs I’ve used include Cybex Bios, Stokke, Cosatto, Allis Plume, Mima Zigi and iCandy Strawberry, and this is by far one of the best.
 It’s slick, lightweight, durable and looks extremely good, too.

 car seat adaptors

 The iCandy Lime is a very generous package.
 I absolutely love it – it’s a top-quality travel system that's built to last, looks good and drives really well.
 Although iCandy is a premium brand, the Lime is pitched at a lower price than the Peach, yet still manages to feel high-end.